 reportwarning is used to decide whether a non-zero exit code is returned on warnings.

-#2 Updated by skrieg almost 3 years ago
+#2 Updated by skrieg about 3 years ago

 Hi, thanks for your reply.I'm no C expert but I had a look at the Cron source code (do_command.c); there are two situations where cron sends email:

 - The program writes something to stdout